jonsun-zhao/kubelab/examples/16.gke-onprem/terraform/README.md

-# Build the Lab with Terraform
+# Build the Lab on Packet.com

 ## Prerequisites